Save Our Stoneham Proposition 2½ campaign logo

 • A library and recreation programs that serve families and seniors.

 The override is not about luxuries, it's about protecting the essential services that make Stoneham a strong, safe, and desirable place to live.
-Voting yes ensures Stoneham doesn't slip backwards, but instead stays competitive and sustainable for years to come.
+Voting YES & YES for both $9.3M and $12.5M ensures Stoneham doesn't slip backwards, but instead stays competitive and sustainable for years to come.

 When and where can I VOTE YES?